 - 2. If any security alert message appears, accept it. - 3.
+You can set contrast polarity by clicking on Dark and Light icon O Dark or D Light on bottom left of the login screen. - 4.
 Enter your user name and password, accept any security agreement displayed, and click Login.